sRawiz/Dice-App/README.md

 # Dice App

-This is my seconed flutter app!
+This is my first flutter app!